brunoterkaly/AzureScenarios/MigratingDBToSQLDatabase/Hol.md

 	_Verifying server creation_

+<a name="GettingStartedTask1"></a>
+#### Task 2 – Configuring Allowed IP Access ###

+In this task you will return back to the **Windows Azure Portal** and configure the firewall for your **Windows Azure SQL Database**.
+The goal of this task is to configure **Windows Azure SQL Database** to detect the IP address used by a client trying to connect connection and accept accept the connection requests from the client.

+If client computers use dynamically assigned IP addresses, you must specify a range that is broad enough to include IP addresses assigned to computers in your network.
+Start with a narrow range, and then expand it only if you need to.

+You will enter a name for the firewall rule, such as the name of your computer or company.

 1. In this step you will be required to access the **Configure** menu near the top.
 It will allow you to enter a range of IP addresses that can have access to the server.
 One or more ranges can be added.
 Each range of IP addresses represents **allowed IP addresses** to access the server.
 This is a way to enforce some degree of security.
 It assumes that you know the potential IP addresses of clients connecting to your server.

 	![Selecting the Configure Menu](Images/image006.png?raw=true)